contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 The `Manager Plugin` is one single PHP class that gives third party bundles the opportunity to configure a `Managed Edition`.
-Simply put, every time a user of the `Managed Edition` runs a `composer update` or a `composer install` the `Manager Plugin` instances of all the bundles are called and the application is then configured accordingly.
+Simply put, every time a user of the `Managed Edition` runs a `composer update` or a `composer install` the `Manager Plugin` instances of all packages are called and the application is then configured accordingly.

-## The bundle-specific Manager Plugin
+## The package-specific Manager Plugin

 The whole ecosystem of Contao is built in a way that any bundle should be installable and configurable for any regular Symfony application.